platformsh/platformsh-docs/docs/src/languages/php/redis.md

 Invoke this script from your build hook, specifying a version.
 Any tagged version of the library is acceptable:

+TODO check if the same shortcode as for swoole can be used
 ```yaml {location=".platform.app.yaml"}
 hooks:
     build: |